open-cogsci/osdoc/content/notes/RE-0.27.4.md

 - Intercept `psychopy.core.quit()` to prevent PsychoPy from killing OpenSesame
 - Also prepare empty `canvas` objects in `xpyriment` back-end
 - Fix many missing icons with `gnome` theme under Linux
+- Fix a bug where `self` was not properly registered in the run phase of `inline_script` items

 Windows packaging: